Lagrange-Labs/lsc-client-cli/README.md

 - Enter `g` in the prompt to start the registration.

-- Enter ECDSA key of your EigenLayer operator.

 - Each Lagrange Attestation Node requires a BLS key pair to participate in the committee.
 Generate the BLS key pairs or insert your own keys in the prompt.

   - Prompt: "Do you want to add a new BLS Key Pair?" - Enter `y` if you want to add a BLS key pair